ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+9.26.2022
+- Haven't taken a week from coding since I was understaffed at work.
+I gotta say, I'm extremely discouraged with the lack or response I've gotten from my applications.
+I can't seem to get anywhere in development so I'm probably going to start applying to IT roles just so I can start making some actual money.
+I at least worked on my website's navbar; though, I can't say I really got anywhere.

 9.19.2022
 - After taking a few days off for life things, I started my portfolio refinement process by adding margins to the cards of the Project Organizer.
 I officially can't stand Bootstrap.
 Sass >>>>